verana-labs/verifiable-trust-vpr-spec/spec.md

 - can [[ref: participant]] #1 issue credential for schema ABC?
 - can [[ref: participant]] #2 request credential presentation of credential issued by issuer DEF from schema GHI?

-### What is a Decentralized Trust Registry?
+### What is a Verifiable Public Registry?

 *This section is non-normative.*

-A Decentralized Trust Registry ([[ref: DTR]]) is a "registry of registries" public service, which provides:
+A Verifiable Public Registry ([[ref: VPR]]) is a public "registry of trust registries" service, which provides:

-- trust registry features, that can be used by all its [[ref: participants]]: create trust registries, credential schemas, define who can issue, verify credential of a specific schema,...
+- trust registry features, that can be used by all its [[ref: participants]]: create trust registries, for each trust registry, define its credential schemas, who can issue, verify credential of a specific credential schema,...
-- a tokenized business model, for charging [[ref: participants]] for [[ref: trust fees]], that are transferred to other [[ref: participants]], and/or locked into [[ref: trust deposits]].
+- a tokenized business model(s), for charging [[ref: participants]] for [[ref: trust fees]], that are transferred to other [[ref: participants]], and/or locked into [[ref: trust deposits]].
-- a query API, used by Decentralized Trust Service browsers and apps, to enforce application of governance frameworks and rules of created trust registries.
+- a query API, used by Verifiable Services, Verifiable User Agents, to enforce application of governance frameworks and rules of created trust registries.

 ### Conformance